 -or-

-The accident analysis assumed a value below the as-found; however, calculations supporting other SSCs or functions requires a higher value; thus requiring the licensee to re-perform calculations to demonstrate operability or functionality.
+The accident analysis assumed a value below the as-found; however, calculations supporting other SSCs or functions requires a higher value; thus, requiring the licensee to re-perform calculations to demonstrate operability or functionality.

 In these cases, when the calculation is revised to restore operability, there would be reasonable doubt if the licensee: (a) revised assumptions solely to obtain favorable results; or (b) revised other calculations in order to establish operability or functionality; or (c) determined the remaining margin fell outside the licensee’s design process acceptance criteria; or (d) used a different calculation/approach because the original approach resulted in unfavorable margin, meaning that had the correct values been used originally, the licensee’s design process would not have accepted the modification.